 Remember, in any trade, you should either book loss or profit if the price touches the target or stoploss.
 We will study the target in the next article.

-Bearish marubuzo is the candlestick which has no upper body and lower body.
+Bearish marubozu is the candlestick which has no upper body and lower body.
 The open price is approximately equal to the high and closing price is approximately equal to low of the candlestick.

-This candlestick pattern indicates that people have sold at every moment of the price, such that the price closed at the day’s low.
+This candlestick pattern indicates that people have sold each and every moment of the price, such that the price closed at the day’s low.

 Therefore one should sell after seeing the bearish marubuzo as the sentiment has changed now.
 No matter what the prior trend was, now the sentiment has changed.